 - Serious health problems can result from black mold.

 Normal shower use creates enough moisture to encourage mould spores to attach to the shower wall and begin to grow.
-Take the recommended steps to prevent black mold from growing and causing damage to belongings and threats to health.
+Take the recommended steps to prevent black mold on shower caulk from growing and causing damage to belongings and threats to health.